angband/angband/docs/command.rst

   Tunnelling or mining is a very useful art.
 There are many kinds of rock, with varying hardness, including permanent rock (permanent), granite (very hard), quartz veins (hard), magma veins (soft), and rubble (very soft).
-Quartz and Magma veins may be displayed in a special way, and may sometimes contain treasure, in which case they will be displayed in a different way.
+Quartz and magma veins may be displayed in a special way, and may sometimes contain treasure, in which case they will be displayed in a different way.
 Rubble sometimes covers an object but is easy to tunnel through, even with your bare hands.
 Tunnelling ability increases with